CookieCr2nk/TS3AudioBot-Docker/README.md

 # TS3AudioBot-Docker

-This is the TS3AudioBot in a Docker Container based on Debian Buster with dotnet runtime 3.1 and is using very few ressources.
+This is the TS3AudioBot in a Docker Container based on Debian Bullseye with dotnet runtime 6.0.20 and is using very few ressources.

 # Usage / Parameters